DocSpring/convox_installer/README.md

 # Convox Installer

 A Ruby gem that makes it easier to build a Convox installation script.
-This is like Chef/Ansible/Terraform for your initial Convox setup.
+The main purpose of this gem is to make it easier to set up on-premise installations of your app for enterprise users.

+This gem provides a DSL so that you can write a script that walks your users through setting up Convox and getting your app and running, setting up S3 buckets, etc.

+## Requirements

+- MacOS
+- Convox v3 CLI
+- Runtime integration installed in your AWS account.
+See: https://docs.convox.com/getting-started/introduction/

+_Please let us know if you need to run this script on Linux.
+Linux support should not be too difficult to implement, but unfortunately we probably won't be able to support Windows._

-# Requirements: Convox >= 3
+### Requires Convox >= 3

 This version of `convox_installer` is only designed to work with Convox 3 and later.
+You can run `convox version` to check your version.
 Please install the Convox v3 CLI by following the instructions here: https://docs.convox.com/getting-started/introduction/

-*If you want to set up a Convox v2 rack (deprecated), the last version of `convox_installer` that supports the v2 CLI is `1.0.9`.
-(Take a look at [the `convox2` branch](https://github.com/DocSpring/convox_installer/tree/convox2).)*
+_If you want to set up a Convox v2 rack (deprecated), the last version of `convox_installer` that supports the v2 CLI is `1.0.9`.
+(Take a look at [the `convox2` branch](https://github.com/DocSpring/convox_installer/tree/convox2).)_

 ## USE AT YOUR OWN RISK!
 THIS CODE IS PROVIDED WITHOUT ANY WARRANTIES OR GUARANTEES